-This analytics are designed to indentify a high frequency of process termination on a machine which is a common behavior of ransomware malware before encrypting files.
+This analytic is designed to identify a high frequency of process termination events on a computer in a short period of time, which is a common behavior of ransomware malware before encrypting files.
 This technique is designed to avoid an exception error while accessing (docs, images, database and etc..) in the infected machine for encryption.

 - Type: Anomaly